Apple Carplay & Android Auto on Linux

-LIVI - Linux In-Vehicle Infotainment - is an open-source project that provides a standalone Apple CarPlay and Android Auto head unit for Linux.
-It runs on standard Linux desktops (x86_64) as well as various ARM-based single-board computers, including Raspberry Pi and other embedded platforms.
+LIVI - Linux In-Vehicle Infotainment - is an open-source project that provides a standalone Apple Carplay and Android Auto head unit.
+It runs on Linux desktops and ARM-based embedded platforms such as Raspberry Pi, with pre-built releases also available for macOS and Windows.

 Features